katielouie/Gallery-Viewer/README.md

 ## User Stories
 - As a user, I want to be able to add an artwork to my gallery
-- As a user, I want to be able to view the lists of artworks in my gallery
+- As a user, I want to be able to view the list of artworks in my gallery
 - As a user, I want to be able to view a single artwork in my gallery and view it in detail
 - As a user, I want to be able to sort the gallery by title
 - As a user, I want to be able to organize the gallery by medium or subject